 Kawiil is Chahk’s lightning axe brought to life.

-FEATURES: Kawiil has a large “god-eye”, a bright mirror forehead that emits smoke, a cigar or an axe blade & one of his leg ends in a snake rather than a foot.
+FEATURES: Kawiil has a large “god-eye” and a bright mirror forehead that emits smoke, a cigar or an axe blade.
+One of his leg ends in a snake rather than a foot.

 AKA: GOD K, Gii, K'awiil, Manikin Scepter, Bolon Tzakab

 THE SUN GOD

 Kinich Ahaw means sun-eyed ruler.
 He brought good health and happiness, but he could also scorch you.